Open Data Hub logo

 • You have files to work with in your object store.

-• You have configured a data connection for your workbench based on the credentials of your S3-compatible storage account.
-For more information, see Using data connections.
+• You have configured a connection for your workbench based on the credentials of your S3-compatible storage account.
+For more information, see Using connections.

 Creating an S3 client